 4. What is available?

-This section gives an overview of some of the technologies, devices and services available, but does not go into detail about every type.
+This page gives an overview of some of the technologies, devices and services available, but does not go into detail about every type.
 Your local council social services, an occupational therapist or assisted living centre can provide advice and information on what is available locally.

 Some types of technology may not be needed immediately, but it can be helpful to know what is available and what may be able to help in the future.
 Some of the devices may be used for more than one purpose, and how they are used will depend partly on the person who is using them.